msancor/Bayesian-Football/README.md

 ## Datasets

-The data used to work in this repository was obtained via simulations by running the `data/data_scraper.py` file.
+The data used to work in this repository was obtained by running the `data/data_scraper.py` file.
 In order to obtain the data used for the analysis follow the steps below:

 **1.** Make sure you modify the saving path accordingly to where you want to obtain the data.